“Penn AC Gold changed my life… Go there to become a rower, to learn how to row and live well.” Ben Chuter, Penn AC Gold 2010

 Penn AC Gold (Men’s & Women’s Junior Programs) provides junior athletes with the complete competitive summer racing experience.
 Our goal is to develop our athletes in all aspects of rowing necessary to prepare for collegiate and national level competition.

 We are not a recreational summer rowing camp.
 Our goal is to promote learning, teamwork, and competitiveness by providing education, setting common standards, and expecting accountability.
 It is our belief that rowing success is built upon a foundation of hard work, teamwork, discipline & determination, mental toughness, technical skill, and physical ability.
 Penn AC Gold will provide you the opportunity to challenge yourself in all of those areas.
 What you learn here will serve you long after you leave.
 You will be exposed to a level of competition not found in most high school rowing programs.

-Penn AC Gold athletes will be exposed to a level of competition they cannot receive with other high school programs.
 Penn AC Rowing Association is structured to provide a team atmosphere that is unparalleled.
-Penn AC Gold athletes are part of a larger structure made up of collegiate athletes as well as Elite athletes that are training to make the US Senior National Team.
+Our athletes are part of a larger structure made up of collegiate athletes as well as Elite athletes training to make the US Senior National Team.
 Penn AC Gold athletes will have the opportunity to train and learn what is necessary to reach that level.
-At the same time, our program introduces athletes to past and current Penn AC coaches and athletes that are World and Olympic Medalists who still support and compete for Penn AC.
+At the same time, our program introduces athletes to past and current Penn AC coaches and athletes who are World and Olympic Medalists.

 |Start Date*||End Date|